ideal-lab5/idn-sdk/README.md

 ### Available Contracts and Libraries

-- **flipper**: A simple toggle contract that demonstrates basic ink! functionality
 - **idn-client**: A library that enables contracts on other parachains to interact with IDN services via XCM
 - **example-consumer**: An example contract showing how to use the idn-client library to subscribe to randomness